debrawolford/treat-your-pup/README.md

 -  Mobile responsiveness: The website has been designed with both mobile and desktop users in mind.
 Many of the images disappear when viewing the website from a small screen in order to save space.
 The navigation bar collapses into a mobile-friendly icon known as a "hamburger" icon, and the "Try it Out" button disappears on mobile screens as well.
 - All images have an alt tag for screen readers and in case the image doesn't load properly.
 - A modal pops up when users select "Order" on the Meals page.
 This lets them know that we are currently not accepting any orders.
+- All external links have a target="blank" attribute which will pop open a new window so they don't leave the website.

 ### Hopeful Future Features

 - Order page: At the moment when wanting to order any of the meals by selecting the order button, users get an error modal.
-This will be updated in the future to include an order process.
+This will be hopefully be updated in the future to include an order process that allows users to select how many calories they need, for how many days, etc.
 - More FAQ answers: Currently there are only the most basic questions and answers.
 But as we learn what customers ask about we will start adding more questions and answers.
+- An easier to navigate FAQ page: To make finding answers easier, a search bar and some sort of navigation system on the FAQ page would be a necessary addition.
 - User Accounts: Due to a lack of knowledge in back end development there are no pages regarding user accounts yet.
-But the goal is to give customers the option to create an account in order to make future orders simpler and quicker.
+But the goal is to give customers the option to create an account in order to make future orders simpler and quicker and to be able to get the 10% discount.
-- I tried adding a modal letting the user know that their form had been submitted, but unfortunately it popped up even when the fields weren't filled out.
+- I tried adding a modal letting the user know that their contact form had been submitted, but unfortunately it popped up even when the fields weren't filled out.
 So leaving this for a later date.

 ## Technologies Used